Save 10% off your cart with code SF10

 Casper and Purple are two of the most well-known bed-in-a-box mattress companies.
 While they are perhaps best known for their all-foam flagship models, the Casper Original and the Purple Mattress, both companies also produce several hybrid models.

 Casper produces two foam models and three hybrid models.
-The foam models include the Casper, the Casper Essential, and the Casper Wave.
+The foam models include the Casper and the Casper Element.
 The Casper is the company’s flagship model and the Casper Element is a budget-friendly model.
 The Casper Hybrid, the Casper Wave Hybrid, and the Casper Nova Hybrid use many of the same materials as their all-foam counterparts with the addition of pocketed coil systems.

 Purple’s main claim to fame is its Purple Grid comfort layer.
 The walls of the grid collapse and spring back to adjust to each sleeper.
 Each model uses this material.
 Purple produces one all-foam model, the flagship Purple Mattress.
 It also produces three hybrid models: the Purple Hybrid, the Purple Hybrid Premier with a 3-inch Purple Grid, and the Purple Hybrid Premier with a 4-inch Purple Grid.